brain4tech/lip/README.md

 ## Missing features and ToDo's
-*localip-pub* is in early development.
+*lip* is in early development.
 The `main` branch will contain stable releases, whereas development takes place in `dev` and features are developed in `feat/<feature-name>` branches.

-Currently there are several features missing for the project to be "completed":
+Currently, there are several features missing for the project to be "completed":

 -  [ ] use bcrypt password hashing instead of sha256 for improved security and/or password salting
--  [ ] source code documentation
+-  [x] source code documentation
 -  [x] protect reading/writing id's using passwords
 -  [x] use JWTs for regular address updating
 -  [x] add JWT requiring cooldown + modify JWT expire date